-BUILD_THREADS sets the number of cores to use during the compilation;
+BUILD_THREADS: sets the number of cores to use during the compilation; in

 In the process, the above commands pull the builder image from DockerHub.
-The builder image builds the Ceph master branch (we also have one for building Jewel).
+The builder image builds the Ceph master branch.
 Check out the DockerHub page here to see which images are getting pulled.
 For more information on what is in the image take a look at our Ceph builder wiki here.